Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

-#@SECTION: 1. deﬁning an RTEEvent
+ 1. deﬁning an RTEEvent

-#@SECTION: 2. deﬁning how the RTE should deal with the RTEEvent when it occurs.
+ 2. deﬁning how the RTE should deal with the RTEEvent when it occurs.

 (cid:99)()